hudafirdaus/MRTB1123/README.md

-# MANB1123
+# MRTB1123
-Data Set that is used in MANB 1123 (Business Statistics for Data Science) class
+Data Set that is used in MRTB 1123 (Applied Statistics for Business Intelligence) class